 It is normal to spot in early pregnancy just a few days before expected period.
 This could serve as a sign that you are pregnant.
 It may be accompanied by cramping in the lower abdomen, similar to period cramps.

-Causes of Brown Discharge Before Period
+Causes of Brown spotting just Before Period

 1. Implantation Bleeding

-Implantation is the most common cause of light pink or light brown bleeding few days before a period is expected.
+Implantation bleeding is the most common cause of light pink or light brown bleeding few days before a period is expected.

 During ovulation, a matured egg is released from the ovary.
 If the egg gets fertilised by a sperm successfully, you can expect implantation to take place 6-7 days after conception.